w3f/Grant-Milestone-Delivery/evaluations/subcoin_2_piewol.md

 ## Docker

 Sadly I can't figure out how to start the node in docker.
 If I try to use `docker run <image_id> run` I get the following error.
+Any idea how I can make it work?

 ````
 root@ip-172-31-30-101:/home/ubuntu/subcoin# docker run 53fbb385df41 run